yaogood/yaogood.github.io/blogs/algorithms/graph/graph_basics.md

 Case 3:- Directed Connected Graph : In this case, we have to find a vertex -v in the graph such that we can reach to all the other nodes in the graph through a directed path.

 Algorithm : 1.
 Do DFS traversal of the given graph.
-While doing traversal keep track of last finished vertex ‘v’.
+While doing traversal keep track of last finished vertex **v**.
 This step takes O(V+E) time.
 2. If there exist mother vertex (or vertices), then v must be one (or one of them).
 Check if v is a mother vertex by doing DFS/BFS from v.
 This step also takes O(V+E) time.

 ```python
 def findMother(self):